Do you invest a lot of time teaching your staff?

 - Communicate effectively with customers via your radio partners (g., local radio stations) to deliver traffic routes and patterns, allowing for a more enjoyable commute.
 Give customers parking lot updates (e.g., when lots are full or whether lot closures take place).
 We recommend notifying customers when lots are about two-thirds full.

-- Use signage in the parking lot to display your text communication information so that your customers can use it when they need it.
+- Use signage in the parking lot to display your text messaging software information so that your customers can use it when they need it.

-- Use your text communication to notify customers of weather updates, traffic patterns, and any critical parking lot of information.
+- Use your text messaging software to notify customers of weather updates, traffic patterns, and any critical parking lot of information.

 - Deploy alcohol management teams to identify and mitigate potential hazards as a result of intoxicated persons.
 This also provides assurance to customers that customer service is under control and is dedicated to their experience and safety.
 30 minutes prior to opening, move your alcohol management and rapid response teams to entry points.
 This will allow them to monitor and identify intoxicated persons and mitigate any incidents before they occur.

 - Run the math and use your analytics to employ appropriate staffing in order to cut line times to between approximately two and three minutes.

 (Pro tip: Benefit of shorter lines: Not only does the increased flow of lines enhance the customer experience but it also mitigates the risk of an active shooter incident.
 With active shooter incidents on the rise, it’s important to alleviate the possibility of scenarios where large crowds are bottlenecked.
 The increasing flow of traffic dramatically reduces the opportunity for active shooters to take advantage of large, crowded settings.)

 Customer Movement on Property